 Portland State University.
-Department of Computer Science.
+Department of Computer Science

 Date of Publication

 Master of Science (M.S.) in Computer Science

-1 online resource (82 p.)
+1 online resource (82 pages)

-We present an extension of the Godel logic programming language code generator which compiles user-defined functions.
+We present an extension of the Gödel logic programming language code generator which compiles user-defined functions.
 These functions may be used as arguments in predicate or goal clauses.
-They are defined in extended Godel as rewrite rules.
+They are defined in extended Gödel as rewrite rules.
 A translation scheme is introduced to convert function definitions into predicate clauses for compilation.
 This translation scheme and the compilation of functional arguments both employ leftmost-innermost narrowing.
 As function declarations are indistinguishable from constructor declarations, a function detection method is implemented.

-Shapiro, David, "Compiling Evaluable Functions in the Godel Programming Language" (1996).
+Shapiro, David, "Compiling Evaluable Functions in the Gödel Programming Language" (1996).
 Dissertations and Theses.
 Paper 5101.